Cost of Living

 Will it cost more for consumers in Northern Ireland to buy goods from traders based in Great Britain?

-Possibly – until 1 October 2021, there will be a grace period for online orders and all consumer parcels moving between Great Britain and Northern Ireland (NI).
+Possibly - there is currently a grace period for online orders and all consumer parcels moving between Great Britain and Northern Ireland (NI).

 NI businesses receiving a parcel with goods valued over £135 will have to submit a declaration through The Trader Support Service within three months.
 Under the arrangements of the Northern Ireland Protocol, when goods come to Northern Ireland from the rest of the UK, in legal terms, it will be as though they are entering the EU from a foreign country.
 This will result in a greater degree of physical checks and paperwork, which is likely to eat into traders’ profit margins.
 If this is the case, it is likely some of that cost will be passed to consumers.
 This will also apply to online shopping.